google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 Other APIs are also affected by closed-mode:

-- `Element.shadowRoot` returns `null`:
 - `Element.assignedSlot` / `TextNode.assignedSlot` returns `null`
-- `Event.composedPath()` returns []
+- `Event.composedPath()` for events associated with elements inside the shadow DOM, returns []

+Closed shadow roots are not very useful.
+Some developers will see closed mode as an artificial security feature.
+But let's be clear, it's **not** a security feature.
+Closed mode simply prevents outside JS from drilling into an element's internal DOM.
+{: .wf-talkinghead }

 Here's my summary of why you should never create web components with `{mode: 'closed'}`:

 1. Artificial sense of security.
 There's nothing stopping an attacker from hijacking `Element.prototype.attachShadow`.

 2. Closed mode **prevents your custom element code from accessing its own shadow DOM**.
 That's complete fail.
-Instead, you'll have to stash a variable for later if you want to use things like `querySelector()`.
+Instead, you'll have to stash a reference for later if you want to use things like `querySelector()`.
 This completely defeats the original purpose of closed mode!

         customElements.define('x-element', class extends HTMLElement {
           constructor() {